Rebeccals1/cs3560-aI-story-generator/README.md

   - `CharacterFactory` centralizes the creation of `CharacterModel` objects, ensuring default trait lists and backstory values are consistently applied.
   - `WorldFactory` centralizes the creation of `WorldModel objects`, enforcing default rules and history while keeping domain models simple and free of construction logic.

-These factories remove conditional logic from MainController, reduce null-related bugs, and improve testability by isolating object creation concerns.
+These factories remove conditional logic from `MainController`, reduce null-related bugs, and improve testability by isolating object creation concerns.

 ### Observer-Style UI Updates
   - Asynchronous tasks notify the controller upon completion.